Updated: Mar 3

 *5-6’ flat leash with comfortable handle (leather, Planet Dog fleece lined); avoid retractable leashes for various reasons and avoid thin nylon leashes which can tear your hands.

 *Front attachment harness for walking as pup grows (Ruffwear Front Range, Freedom No pull, etc…).
 Collars are not for leash attachment except when pup is very young and if pup is not pulling.
+Remove harness during play with other puppies so no one's jaw gets stuck.

 Snugglepuppy for crate when sleeping and on car rides if crated

-Gate(s) for small rooms (free-standing with feet if you aren’t attaching firmly to walks) and/or exercise pen tall enough that full grown pup can’t jump out of; an ex-pen is more protective of your home.
+Gate(s) for small rooms (free-standing with feet if you aren’t attaching firmly to walls) and/or exercise pen tall enough that full grown pup can’t jump out of; an ex-pen is more protective of your home.
 If you don't want these, plan to use the "umbilical method" where pup is attached to you with a long leash at all times when you are doing anything other than watching your puppy.

-*Enzymatic cleaner for accidents, e.g. Nature’s Miracle
+*Enzymatic cleaner for accidents, e.g. Woolite brands are pretty good

 Black light flashlight to help find dried accidents